thevenardjulien/loki_aura/README.md

-# Laravel Inertia React Project Starter
+# Laravel Inertia React - Project Starter

-A modern, full-stack web application boilerplate built with Laravel 11, Inertia.js, React 18, TypeScript, Tailwind CSS, and Shadcn UI components.
+A modern, full-stack web application boilerplate built with Laravel 11, Inertia.js, React 19, TypeScript, Tailwind CSS, and Shadcn UI components.

+## Features

+- Auth features using Laravel Fortify
+    - Login, registration, password reset, email verification, and two-factor authentication
+- Server-side rendering and initial page load performance
+- Hot Module Replacement (HMR) and fast refresh during development
+- TypeScript/React code quality with ESLint and Prettier
+- Modern UI powered by Tailwind CSS and Shadcn components

-## 🏗️ Architecture Overview
+## Architecture Overview

 This project implements a modern monolithic architecture using Laravel as the backend framework and React for the frontend, seamlessly connected via Inertia.js.
 This architecture provides: